gloryofrobots/arza/README.md

 In arza generic functions and protocols(interfaces) declared apart from each other and interfaces combine one or more previously declared generics.
-Type doesn't need to signal implementation of interface but needs to implement all generic functions belonging to interface Lalan generic functions can dispatch on argument in any position
+Type doesn't need to signal implementation of interface but needs to implement all generic functions belonging to interface Arza generic functions can dispatch on argument in any position

 #### Generic expression